Eagles Super Bowl history: When is the last time Philadelphia made it to, won the Super Bowl? - NBC Sports

 After a blowout win against the New York Giants in Week 14, the Philadelphia Eagles became the first NFL team to clinch a playoff berth for the 2022 season.
 The 48-22 victory at MetLife Stadium guaranteed the Eagles their fifth playoff spot in the last six seasons (missed the postseason in the 2020 season).
 The Eagles are vying to earn their first Super Bowl appearance since the 2017 season, when they defeated the New England Patriots in Super Bowl LII.
-On Sunday the Eagles play another crucial contest against the Giants in the Divisional Round
+On Sunday the Eagles play another crucial contest against the San Francisco 49ers in the Conference Championships.

-RELATED: 2023 NFL Playoffs Schedule – Bracket, game dates, times and TV networks for Divisional Round and more
+RELATED: 2023 NFL Playoffs Schedule – Bracket, game dates, times and TV networks for Conference Championships and more

 See below for a full breakdown of the Eagles’ Super Bowl history as they prepare for the leadup to Super Bowl LVII.